snowyuki31/snowyuki31/README.md

 - ⚗️ I'm a graduate student in a field related to chemometrics, microfluidics and biomedical engineering.

-- 🔭 I'm currently working on software development and MLOps through internship @TRI-AD, and conducting research into ML @Yahoo!
+- 🔭 I'm currently working on software development (implementation of architecture for object recognition) through internship @TRI-AD, and conducting research into ML @Yahoo!
 Japan Research.

 - 🌱 I'm currently learning microservices architectures.